kslides/kslides/README.md

 repo as a [template](https://github.com/kslides/kslides-template/generate).

-The kslides-template [README.md](https://github.com/kslides/kslides-template/blob/master/README.md) describes how to generate and publish slide content once you have created your new kslides repo.
+The kslides-template [README.md](https://github.com/kslides/kslides-template/blob/master/README.md) describes how to generate and publish slide content once you have created and updated your new kslides repo.

 ## Defining a Presentation